In Luke 9:18-20, Yahushua [Jesus] asked the question of His Disciples: “Whom do you say that I am?”

 Notice that Messiah made the decision to “empty Himself” — that is, He emptied Himself of all His rightfully owned attributes of God — His power, authority, and dignity, and He made Himself of ‘no reputation’:

-Messiah was a perfect man, born in the likeness of a man.
-Yet in His physical appearance, He was an ordinary man.
+Yahushua was a perfect man, the only perfect, righteous, and sinless man to have ever lived!
+He was God in the flesh, born in the likeness of a man.
+Yet in His physical appearance, He was an average man.
 His physical appearance was not unusual.

-Scriptures tell us that Messiah possessed no particular splendor that we should be drawn to Him, and no special beauty that we should desire to see Him (Isaiah 53:2).
+Scriptures tell us that Messiah possessed no particular physical splendor that we should be drawn to Him.
+He had no special beauty that we should desire to see Him (Isaiah 53:2).

-Messiah possessed all the frailties of any other human person (Hebrews 4:15).
-He was weak at times, He was hungry at times, He was emotional at times — yet, He did not commit any sin:
+He was weak at times, He was hungry at times, He was emotional at times — and yet . . .
+He did not commit any sin (Hebrews 4:14-15), as the Scriptures reveal:

-As the above Scriptures tell us, Messiah did no sin.
-He was sin-less because . . .
+As the above Scriptures tell us, Yahushua did no sin.
+No other person in all of history can claim to be sin-LESS!!
+But Messiah Yahushua [Christ Jesus] was sin-less because . . .
 He was not an ordinary man!

-Yet the man, Messiah Yahushua, never sinned!
-He was innocent, unstained, and holy, in every way.
+Except for one man — the man, Messiah Yahushua, never committed a sin!
+He was innocent, unstained, righteous, and holy, in every way (See above verses).

-The purpose of His mission was to become an acceptable sacrifice on our behalf — to be “a lamb without blemish.”
+The purpose of His mission was to demonstrate His great love for us by becoming an acceptable sacrifice on our behalf — to be “a lamb without blemish.”

 A Lamb Without Blemish

-The Biblical requirement for a sacrifice acceptable to God, was that the lamb must be perfect, and without blemish (Exodus 12:5).
+The Biblical requirement for a sacrifice to be acceptable to the Righteous, Living God, was that the sacrificial lamb must be perfect, and without blemish (Exodus 12:5).

-Messiah Yahushua was the perfect, spotless [sin-less] ‘Lamb’ provided by God, to become a sacrifice for our sins (Isaiah 53:10; John 1:29).
+Messiah Yahushua was the perfect, spotless [sin-less] ‘Lamb’ provided by God, to become a sacrifice for our sins (Isaiah 53:10 and John 1:29).

-Only the perfect, sinless, extraordinary man, Yahushua Messiah, could qualify to be the sacrificial ‘Lamb of God’ — to bear the sins of the whole world, and to give Himself as a ransom for all (1John 2:2; 1Timothy 2:5-6).
+Only the perfect, sin-LESS, remarkable man, Yahushua Messiah, could qualify to be the sacrificial ‘Lamb of God’ — to bear the sins of the whole world, and to give Himself as a ransom for all (1Timothy 2:5-6)!

 Raised From the Dead